PAC-ROM/android_vendor_pac/README.md

    - Keep alphabetical.

 10. [add/removes](https://github.com/PAC-man/android_vendor_pac/tree/pac-4.4/manifest)
-   - Found in the manifest directory
+   - Found in the manifest directory.
-   - Used for legacy devices
+   - Used for legacy devices.
-   - Please try to keep this as clean as possible and only use if you have to
+   - Please try to keep this as clean as possible and only use if you have to.
    - We host a ton of repos so use cherrys.sh option if possible.
-If we don't host it then you can use a add/remove
+If we don't host it then you can use a add/remove.
-   - Disqualifies your device for nightlies
+   - Disqualifies your device for nightlies.

 11. [cherrie.sh](https://github.com/PAC-man/android_vendor_pac/blob/pac-4.4/tools/cherries.sh)
    - Found in [tools](https://github.com/PAC-man/android_vendor_pac/tree/pac-4.4/tools)/.